What types of Surf are there, which one is yours?

 Windsurf

 Here a rig or sail is combined with a board very similar to a surfboard.
 The sail will be articulated at the foot of the mast, due to which the rotation and direction implies an important malleability.
-These are ideal for you to perform pirouettes, although it is not advisable for beginners, as you will need an important skill in terms of knowing the wind changes and the handling of the environment.
+It is ideal for you to perform pirouettes, although it is not advisable for beginners, as you will need an important skill in terms of knowing the wind changes and the handling of the environment.

 Kite surfing